scaleoutsystems/fedn/examples/flower-client/README.rst

    docker build -t flower-client .

-Then start the client usign Docker:
+Then start the client using Docker:

 .. code-block::